Willis Towers Watson Public (NASDAQ:WTW) Releases Earnings Results, Beats Expectations By $0.04 EPS

-Willis Towers Watson Public (NASDAQ:WTW – Get Rating) announced its quarterly earnings data on Thursday.
-The company reported $6.33 earnings per share for the quarter, beating the consensus estimate of $6.29 by $0.04, RTT News reports.
-Willis Towers Watson Public had a return on equity of 14.53% and a net margin of 11.38%.
-The business had revenue of $2.72 billion during the quarter, compared to analyst estimates of $2.70 billion.
-During the same period in the prior year, the company earned $5.67 earnings per share.
-Willis Towers Watson Public’s revenue was up .6% compared to the same quarter last year.
+Willis Towers Watson Public (NASDAQ:WTW – Get Rating) released its earnings results on Thursday.
+The company reported $6.33 earnings per share for the quarter, topping analysts’ consensus estimates of $6.29 by $0.04, RTT News reports.
+Willis Towers Watson Public had a net margin of 11.38% and a return on equity of 14.53%.
+The firm had revenue of $2.72 billion for the quarter, compared to the consensus estimate of $2.70 billion.
+During the same period in the prior year, the firm earned $5.67 EPS.
+The company’s revenue was up .6% compared to the same quarter last year.

 Willis Towers Watson Public Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, April 17th.
-Investors of record on Friday, March 31st will be given a $0.84 dividend.
-This represents a $3.36 dividend on an annualized basis and a dividend yield of 1.37%.
-The ex-dividend date of this dividend is Thursday, March 30th.
-This is an increase from Willis Towers Watson Public’s previous quarterly dividend of $0.82.
-Willis Towers Watson Public’s dividend payout ratio (DPR) is 35.96%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, April 17th.
+Shareholders of record on Friday, March 31st will be paid a dividend of $0.84 per share.
+This is a boost from Willis Towers Watson Public’s previous quarterly dividend of $0.82.
+The ex-dividend date is Thursday, March 30th.
+This represents a $3.36 dividend on an annualized basis and a yield of 1.37%.
+Willis Towers Watson Public’s dividend payout ratio (DPR) is presently 35.96%.

 Institutional Investors Weigh In On Willis Towers Watson Public

-Large investors have recently added to or reduced their stakes in the company.
-Captrust Financial Advisors purchased a new stake in Willis Towers Watson Public during the second quarter valued at about $2,825,000.
-Centiva Capital LP purchased a new stake in Willis Towers Watson Public during the second quarter valued at about $2,566,000.
-Kentucky Retirement Systems raised its position in Willis Towers Watson Public by 4.0% during the third quarter.
-Kentucky Retirement Systems now owns 8,608 shares of the company’s stock valued at $1,730,000 after purchasing an additional 333 shares in the last quarter.
-LPL Financial LLC purchased a new stake in Willis Towers Watson Public during the second quarter valued at about $1,713,000.
-Finally, Macquarie Group Ltd. purchased a new stake in Willis Towers Watson Public during the second quarter valued at about $1,203,000.
-Hedge funds and other institutional investors own 93.77% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Covington Capital Management purchased a new stake in Willis Towers Watson Public during the 3rd quarter valued at approximately $32,000.
+Glenmede Trust Co.
+NA purchased a new stake in Willis Towers Watson Public during the 3rd quarter valued at approximately $216,000.
+CENTRAL TRUST Co grew its holdings in shares of Willis Towers Watson Public by 26.5% in the third quarter.
+CENTRAL TRUST Co now owns 2,545 shares of the company’s stock valued at $512,000 after purchasing an additional 533 shares in the last quarter.
+Kentucky Retirement Systems Insurance Trust Fund grew its holdings in shares of Willis Towers Watson Public by 3.5% in the third quarter.
+Kentucky Retirement Systems Insurance Trust Fund now owns 3,941 shares of the company’s stock valued at $792,000 after purchasing an additional 132 shares in the last quarter.
+Finally, First Republic Investment Management Inc. purchased a new position in shares of Willis Towers Watson Public in the second quarter valued at $880,000.
+93.77% of the stock is owned by hedge funds and other institutional investors.

 About Willis Towers Watson Public